marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    ```

-3. Power on the ocp-w-\# hosts and select 'Tab' to enter boot configuration.
+3. Power on the ocp-w-\# hosts to enter boot configuration.
 Enter the following configuration:

 **   **# # Each of the Working Nodes - ocp-w\#****
    ```bash